tleonardi/bedparse/docs/Usage.md

     bed12tobed6         Converts a BED12 file to BED6 format
     convertChr          Convert chromosome names between UCSC and Ensembl formats
+    validateFormat      Check whether the BED file adheres to the BED format specifications

 optional arguments:
   -h, --help            show this help message and exit